NIRALUser/DTIPlayground/README.md

 From the menu, go to DMRIPrep application

-To use the legacy native UI,
+To use the legacy native UI (Mac/Linux),
 ```
 $ pip install dtiplayground-native
 ```

-When a user run dmriprep-ui first time, it automatically initialize.
+When a user run dmriprep-ui first time, it automatically initializes.
 ```
 $ dmriprep-ui
 ```